OctopusDeploy/docs/docs/projects/version-control/unsupported-config-as-code-scenarios.md

 You will find projects are constantly overwriting each other.

-This scenario will not scale well.
-Branch naming conventions would need to be strictly enforced if 50 projects were all pointed to the git repo.
+One option is to have a single git repo for all your projects, with each project saved to a unique folder in the repository.
+You could then use a file comparison tool to copy changes between projects.
+That scenario will not scale well.
+Branch naming conventions would need to be strictly enforced if you configured 50 projects to save to the same git repo.
 The number of possible branches would exponentially grow with each added project.
 The chances of a person selecting the wrong branch will subsequently increase.
+And manually copying changes via a file comparison tool is error prone and time consuming.

 Having a branch per project will partially solve the problem of the subtle differences, but it will be very time-consuming to sync any "main" branch changes with the project branches.
 You will need to manually sync all the branches or create and maintain a process to handle the syncing.